 The American robin has an interesting behavior when it comes to migration.
 During migration, some robins may join a flock while others may wander alone or with small groups.
 This behavior depends on how far they are from their usual breeding grounds and whether or not food is available along their route.
 Robins tend to follow warmer weather patterns and will migrate earlier if temperatures are rising quickly.

-See also What is Rooster Animal
+See also What is Rubber Boa Animal

 During their travels, robins will often stop at different points along their route to rest and refuel before continuing on with their journey.
 These brief stops usually occur near water sources where they can find food such as insects and worms.
 Robins also take advantage of “stopover” sites where they can rest for extended periods of time before continuing on with their journey.